управлять коммутаторами OpenFlow (administer OpenFlow switches)

 The integer number of seconds since the flow was added or

-is displayed only if it differs from
+modified. hard_age is displayed only if it differs from

-the integer part of duration
+the integer part of duration.
+(This is separate from

-restarts the hard_timeout
+duration because mod-flows restarts the hard_timeout timer

-without zeroing duration
+without zeroing duration.)

 The integer number of seconds that have passed without any